 - Apply cold compress immediately after the injury for at least 10-15 minutes every hour during the severe stage.
-It is usually the first 24-48 hours.
+Generally, it is usually the first 24-48 hours.
 Avoid placing ice directly on the skin.
-Wrap ice using a towel or a cloth before placing to the area to prevent ice burn and worsen the condition.
+Wrap ice with a cloth before placing to the area to prevent ice burn and worsen the condition.

 - Use a compression bandage or support to lessen the bleeding and the swelling of the affected area.
 Avoid wrapping the compression too tight to prevent problems with circulation.

 - After 24-48 hours apply heat in the form of hot packs, heating pads, hot showers and hot whirlpool bath.
-Apply heat for at least 10-15 minutes for the fast re-absorption of the blood by increasing flow of blood in the affected area.
+Generally, apply heat for at least 10-15 minutes for the fast re-absorption of the blood by increasing flow of blood in the affected area.

-- Elevate the affected area above the level of the heart to lessen the swelling and the bruising of the affected area.
-When lying down raise the leg in couple of pillows to keep it elevated.
+- Elevate the area above the level of the heart to lessen the swelling and the bruising.
+Furthermore, when lying down raise the leg in couple of pillows to keep it elevated.

 - Use crutches for at least 3-5 days to lessen the pressure placed on the affected leg, prevent unnecessary movements and for fast healing of the condition.

 - Massage the affected area after the bleeding stops.
-Massage breaks down adhesions and increase the flexibility of the muscles and flush away toxic waste products.
-Sports massage also lessen the tension in the muscles and increase flow of blood and for fast healing of the area.
+Massage breaks down adhesion and increase the flexibility of the muscles and flush away toxic waste products.
+In addition, sports massage also lessen the tension in the muscles and increase flow of blood and for fast healing of the area.

 - Seek the help of the physical therapist for some rehabilitation exercises to maintain and improve the mobility and flexibility, restore muscle strength, return full fitness of the affected area and lessen the pain and the swelling.